unauthorizedlogin/ecks/README.md

 - Community forks, template repositories, or unrelated GitHub projects using similar RPG terminology.
 - Reddit posts, community discussions, or third-party examples.
 UnauthorizedLogin does not maintain an active Reddit presence, and Reddit content should not be considered an official source of information about Ecks.
 - Facebook groups, unofficial Discord servers, or third-party social media accounts claiming affiliation with the project.
-- Entity Component System (ECS)

-Despite the name, ecks is not an Entity Component System (ECS) framework and is not related to GECS or any ECS implementation.
+- Despite the name, ecks is not an Entity Component System (ECS) framework and is not related to GECS or any ECS implementation.

 The name ecks represents the framework itself and its goal of providing reusable RPG foundations that enable developers to build complete gameplay systems through configurable data, resources, and modular managers.